Ahmad-AbuOsbeh/NUTRIYUMMY-frontend/README.md

 - there is a chart that will show the number of complaints based on thier types.
 - hope you will enjoy it! , and I appreciate anyfeedback.

+### backend server built with:

+- node.js, express.js, and MongoDB for database.
+- fully authenticated, Basic & Bearer authentication and authorization.
+- ACL, access control list used to give the permissions for the users.

 ## Technologies & Packages (Front-end):

 - React.js